Skip to content

 si

 Unions are a reference type.
 A reference of union type can point to only one variant at a time.
-The active variant can be determined by checking the union's tag properties.
-These are auto named by convention based on the variant names.
+To discover which variant a union currently holds, test it with isa Variant(value):

 let leaf = Tree.LEAF(123);